WorkingCodePod/workingcode/src/discord-coc/index.md

 ---
-title: Patron Discord Code of Conduct
+title: Discord Code of Conduct
-description: Code of Conduct for the podcast patron discord server
+description: Code of Conduct for the podcast discord server
 ---

-# WCP Discord Code of Conduct

 ## Welcome!